Katharina Konradi: Career

 In concert, she appeared in the opening concert of the 2017/18 season at the Elbphilharmonie, performing Beethoven's Lieder des Clärchens from his incidental music Egmont, with the NDR Elbphilharmonie Orchester conducted by Thomas Hengelbrock.
 In 2019, she performed the soprano solo in Mahler's Resurrection Symphony with the Bavarian Radio Symphony Orchestra and Chorus, conducted by Daniel Harding.

 In the 2024/25 season, Katharina Konradi expands her operatic and concert activities with several engagements.
-She appeared as Oscar in a new production of Verdi's Un ballo in maschera at the Opernhaus Zürich, returned to the Bayerische Staatsoper in Munich as Adele in Die Fledermaus,and made her role debut as Gilda in Rigoletto at the Hamburg State Opera.
+She appeared as Oscar in a new production of Verdi's Un ballo in maschera at the Opernhaus Zürich, returned to the Bayerische Staatsoper in Munich as Adele in Die Fledermaus, and made her role debut as Gilda in Rigoletto at the Hamburg State Opera.
 She also appeared as Susanna in Mozart’s Le nozze di Figaro at Hamburg.
 On the concert stage, she performs Beethoven's Ninth Symphony with the Berliner Philharmoniker under Kirill Petrenko at the Easter Festival in Baden-Baden.
 In addition to these performances, she continues her recital work with multiple recitals throughout Europe.

 In September of 2025, she joined Harrison Parrott for general management, and ended her fest contract with the Staatsoper Hamburg.

+In her 2025/26 season, Konradi returns to the Semperoper Dresden as Pamina in Mozart’s Die Zauberflöte, sings Sophie in Der Rosenkavalier and Susanna in Le nozze di Figaro with the Wiener Staatsoper on tour in Japan, and reprises Sophie in concert at the Festspielhaus Baden-Baden.
+Her concert highlights include the London Symphony Orchestra’s season opener at the Barbican with Bernstein’s Symphony No. 3, Kaddish under Antonio Pappano; Bach’s Matthäus-Passion with the Tokyo Symphony Orchestra; Mahler’s Symphony No. 4 with the Deutsches Symphonie-Orchester in Berlin and Hamburg; Haydn’s Nelsonmesse with the Wiener Symphoniker; and Die Schöpfung with the Accademia Nazionale di Santa Cecilia.
+Konradi also presents recitals at Les Arts Valencia and the Concertgebouw in Amsterdam.

-Her latest recording, a collection of Lieder by Liszt with pianist Daniel Heide, “Un Cycle Imaginaire,” was released by Universal Music in November, 2025.
+Her recording, “Un Cycle Imaginaire,” a collection of Lieder by Liszt with pianist Daniel Heide, was released by Universal Music in November 2025.
+Her latest recording, "Mahler ...
+Lieder der Jugend: Songs of youth and awakening" with pianist Joseph Middleton, mezzo-soprano Sophie Rennert, tenor Mauro Peter, and baritone Sir Simon Keenlyside was released on Signum Records in July 2026.

+In June 2026, Konradi received her first Opus Klassik Award, winning the Solo Vocal Recording of the Year category for her album "Un Cycle Imaginaire", recorded with pianist Daniel Heide on CAvi Classics.